Data Centers in Udine

 - Tsunami: 6.1/10 (Indirect regional threat)

-Given the city's inland position, Coastal Flood and Tsunami risks are considered indirect or regional threats rather than immediate local hazards.
-Other natural hazards are considered minor.
+Given the city's inland position, Coastal Flood and Tsunami risks are considered indirect regional threats rather than immediate local hazards.
+Other natural hazards are considered minor as of September 2025.